 Market Area Sales Davidson County

 NASHVILLE, Tenn.
-(August 7, 2017) – There were 3,872 closings reported for the month of July, according to figures provided by Greater Nashville REALTORS®.
-This represents an increase of 4.5 percent over the 3,705 closings reported for July 2016.
+(Dec.
+7, 2017) – There were 3,177 home closings reported for the month of November, according to figures provided by Greater Nashville REALTORS®.
+This figure is up 6.7 percent from the 2,978 closings reported for the same period last year.

 The current inventory of properties by category, compared to last year, is:

 “Middle Tennessee is still on track to end 2017 with a record year for our housing market.
 The positive trends needed to sustain a healthy market – modest growth in sales and prices – continue to mark our region,” said Troxel.

 Greater Nashville REALTORS® is one of Middle Tennessee’s largest professional trade associations and serves as the primary voice for Nashville-area property owners.
 REALTOR® is a registered trademark that may be used only by real estate professionals who are members of the National Association of REALTORS® and subscribe to its strict code of ethics.

 Click for October 2017 Davidson County Market Area Sales Information